-Use only Toyota genuine iridiumtipped spark plugs and do not adjust gaps for your engine performance and smooth driveability.
+Use only Toyota genuine iridiumtipped spark plugs.
+Do not adjust gaps for engine performance or smooth driveability.

-For details about the spark plug type, see "Service specifications" on page 423 in Section 8.
+For details about the spark plug type, see "Service specifications" on page 429 in Section 8.

 Brake system

 The tandem master cylinder brake system is a hydraulic system with two separate sub-systems.
 If either sub-system should fail, the other will still work.
 However, the pedal will be harder to press, and your stopping distance will increase.
 Also, the brake system warning light may come on.